-On June 11, 2003, we entered into a purchase and sale agreement with Security Capital and the subsidiary to purchase up to \$150,000,000 of the shares of our common stock beneficially owned by Security Capital at the per share offering price to the public of the shares offered in the stock offering, which is equal to 4,606,880 shares.
-The amount of shares that we purchase will decrease if Security Capital's ownership of our common stock would not be 9.8% or less of our total outstanding common stock after consummation of the stock offering and entering into the forward sale agreements.
-For the purpose of this calculation, Security Capital is not treated as owning the shares covered by the forward sale agreements entered into by the subsidiary in connection with the stock offering and the SynDECS offering or any shares subject to the underwriters' over-allotment options that are not sold in the offerings, and our total outstanding common stock is reduced by the assumed purchase by us of \$150,000,000 of shares of our common stock.
-If Security Capital's ownership percentage would be over 15% based on this calculation, we will have no obligation to purchase shares beneficially owned by Security Capital under the purchase and sale agreement.
-Assuming the consummation of the stock offering, we will repurchase all 4,606,880 shares referred to above.
-The closing of the purchase under the purchase and sale agreement will occur upon, and be subject to, the consummation of the stock offering.
+On June 11, 2003, we entered into a purchase and sale agreement with Security Capital and the subsidiary to purchase up to \$150,000,000 of the shares of our common stock beneficially owned by Security Capital at the per share offering price to the public of the shares offered under this prospectus supplement.
+Based on the last sale price of our common stock on June 11, 2003 of \$35.55, we would purchase 4,219,409 shares pursuant to the purchase and sale agreement.
+The amount of shares that we purchase will decrease if Security Capital's ownership of our common stock would not be 9.8% or less of our total outstanding common stock after consummation of this offering and entering into the forward sale agreements.
+For the purpose of this calculation, Security Capital is not treated as owning the shares covered by the forward sale agreements entered into by the subsidiary in connection with this offering and the concurrent offering of SynDECS or any shares subject to the underwriters over-allotment options that are not sold in the offerings, and our total outstanding common stock is reduced by the assumed purchase by us of \$150,000,000 of shares of our common stock.
+If Security Capital's ownership percentage would be over 15% based on this calculation we will have no obligation to purchase shares beneficially owned by Security Capital under the purchase and sale agreement.
+The closing of the purchase under the purchase and sale agreement will occur upon, and be subject to, the consummation of this offering.